balefrost/balefrost.github.io/expression_splicing.md

 To reiterate, this means that we're going to rewrite both the template expression as well as the substitution expressions.

 1. We'll rewrite the template expression to eliminate calls to `Inline`
-2. For every time that a substitution expression is inlines, we need to replace references to its own parameters with references to the `Inline` arguments.
+2. For every time that a substitution expression is inlined, we need to replace references to its own parameters with references to the `Inline` arguments.

-The .NET Framework provides a convenient mechanism to rewrite expression trees in the form of the class `ExpressionVisitor`.
+The .NET Framework provides a convenient mechanism to rewrite expression trees in the form of the class [`ExpressionVisitor`](https://docs.microsoft.com/en-us/dotnet/api/system.linq.expressions.expressionvisitor?view=netstandard-2.0).
 The default behavior of its `Visit` method is to generate an exact duplicate of the input expression tree, but subclasses can override its various `VisitX` methods to do something different.

 So let's briefly skip to the simpler replacement that we need to do: replacing parameter references in substitution expressions.
 We can define a simple subclass of `ExpressionVisitor` that will do this: